 MOSAID Litigation.
-On March 16, 2011, MOSAID Technologies Inc. filed suit in the U.S. District for the Eastern District of Texas against MSI and 16 other companies.
-The complaint alleges that defendants' products, which operate in compliance with the IEEE 802.11a, 802.11b, 802.11g, and 802.11n standards, infringe the six asserted patents (U.S. Patent Nos.
+On March 16, 2011, MOSAID Technologies Inc. filed suit in the U.S. District Court for the Eastern District of Texas against MSI and 16 other companies.
+The complaint alleges that defendants' products, which operate in compliance with various IEEE 802.11standards, infringe the six asserted patents (U.S. Patent Nos.
 5,131,006; 5,151,920; 5,422,887; 5,706,428; 6,563,768; 6,992,972).
 MSI filed its answer and counterclaims on June 9, 2011.
 On March 28, 2012, MSI and other defendants filed a motion to transfer, which was denied.
-A claim construction hearing is scheduled for April 16, 2013 and jury selection is set for January 8, 2014.
+A claim construction hearing was held on April 16, 2013 and a claim construction ruling was issued by the magistrate judge on April 22, 2013.
+On June 3, 2013, the District Court issued an order denying plaintiff's motion for reconsideration and adopted the magistrate's claim construction ruling.
+On September 20, 2013, MSI and MOSAID entered a license agreement that settled the pending disputes between the parties, and on October 11, 2013, MSI was dismissed from the case.
+An agreed motion to dismiss MSI from the lawsuit was filed on October 8, 2013.
+The settlement did not have a significant impact on the Company's financial statements.

 Azure Networks Litigation.
-On March 22, 2011, Azure Networks, LLC and Tri-County Excelsior Foundation filed suit in the Eastern District of Texas against MSI and eight other companies.
+On March 22, 2011, Azure Networks, LLC and Tri-County Excelsior Foundation filed suit in the U.S. District Court for the Eastern District of Texas against MSI and eight other companies.
 The Complaint asserts U.S. Patent No. 7,756,129 against MSI's Bluetooth products.
 MSI filed its answer and counterclaims on July 20, 2011.
-On December 9, 2011, defendants filed a motion to dismiss or transfer venue to S.D.N.Y. or, alternatively, to N.D.
-Cal., which was denied on June 25, 2012.
-On November 2, 2012, defendants filed a motion for summary judgment of invalidity, which was denied.
+On November 2, 2012, MSI and the other defendants filed a motion for summary judgment of invalidity, which was denied.
 A claim construction hearing was held on December 20, 2012.
-On January 15, 2013, the magistrate judge issued a Markman ruling.
-Currently, a trial is set for November 12, 2013.
-MSI believes that it does not infringe any valid and enforceable claim of the Azure Networks patents in suit, and intends to litigate this action vigorously.
+On January 15, 2013, the magistrate judge issued a claim construction ruling.
+On May 20, 2013, the District Court issued an order denying plaintiff's motion for reconsideration and adopted the magistrate judge's claim construction ruling.
+On May 30, 2013, the District Court entered a judgment of non-infringement.
+On June 24, 2013, Azure appealed, and the appeal has been briefed.
+On August 20, 2013, Azure filed its opening appeal brief.
+On October 3, 2013, MSI and the other defendants filed a respondents' brief.

 Power Management Systems Litigation.
 On August 22, 2011, Power Management Systems LLC ("PMS"), a subsidiary of Acacia Research Corp., filed a complaint against the Company's subsidiary Marvell Semiconductor, Ltd. ("MSL") and other defendants, in the U.S. District Court for the District of Delaware.
 The complaint asserts U.S. Patent No. 5,504,909, which relates to a power management apparatus, against various products.
 The complaint seeks unspecified damages.
 On October 17, 2011, PMS amended its complaint by substituting MSL with MSI.
 MSI filed its answer and counterclaims on November 4, 2011.
-A claim construction hearing was held on January 18, 2013 and trial is set for March 3, 2014.
+A claim construction hearing was held on January 18, 2013, and a ruling was issued on May 30, 2013.
+On June 14, 2013, the District Court entered a judgment of non-infringement.
+On June 17, 2013, PMS appealed, and the appeal has been briefed.
+The Federal Circuit Court of Appeals heard oral argument on January 10, 2014, and affirmed the district court's rulings on January 14, 2014.